-The Create project will develop learning resources which support the professional development of new and existing Creative Therapists through the development pf approaches for professionals working with migrants experiencing from mental health issues.
-Create will develop 2 training modules which promote partnership working among Arts Therapists (Art Therapists, Dance/Movement Therapists, Drama Therapists or Music Therapists), existing packages of support for refugee and migrants to EU countries.
-It will also produce a training module specifically aimed at the supervisors of Arts Therapists working with Refugees and Migrants.
+CREATE has developed training modules which promote partnership working among ASrts Therapists (Arts Therapists, Dance/Movement Therapists, Drama Therapists or Music Therapists), existing packages of support for refugee and migrants to EU countries.
+It will also produce a training module specifically aimed at the supervisors of Arts Therapists working with refugees and migrants.

 The publication reflects only the authors’s view; the Commission is not responsible for any use that may be made of the information it contains.